sleepjie/Valanar/Valanar Superdocument.md

 	[[#The Watcher Schools]] are all established in their respective countries, and Masters from each are elected to represent the organisation as a whole.
 Though many of the schools existed before this time, it was in this year that they all officially titled themselves as Watchers, serving a common purpose in the defence of the people of Valanar.
 - **162SR** - *The Unification of the Dark Elves*
 	Haydn Duskryn is crowned as the first King of the Enadriel as the Eighth Eye War reaches a close.
 In the same year, diplomacy with King Brandon Steel of Nydessa enables the Enadriel to lawfully return to the surface world for the first time in centuries.
+- **198SR** - *The Grand Melee Opens*
+	Emperor Albrecht II invites warriors and competitors from all over Valanar to compete in the upcoming Grand Melee for the first time, marking a pivotal moment in the competition's long history.
 - **220SR/224SR** - *The Khard Civil War*
 	Fuelled by generations of internal conflict and greed, the Khard Civil War lasts for four of the longest years in the Dwarrow's history.
 ---